Itchy Skin – Skin Itching

 Some of the syndromes described in the Four Levels are identical with syndromes described in the Six Stages.
 That shows that the body has a range of strategies for dealing with invasive diseases, and some of them are appropriate for both ‘cold’ and for ‘warm’ diseases.

 These theories are used to this day in Chinese medicine.
-For example this Four levels theory apparently helped Chinese doctors classify and treat the SARS epidemic a few years ago and now Covid 19.
+For example this Four levels theory apparently helped Chinese doctors to classify and treat the SARS epidemic a few years ago and now Covid 19.

 What did YeTian Shi intend by the term ‘Warm Disease’?